SnowyCrest/SnowyCrest/README.md

 - 👋 Hi, I’m SnowyCrest
 - 👀 I’m interested in Full-stack development, python programming, and game development
-- 🌱 I’m currently learning NextJS
+- 🌱 I’m currently learning NextJS and Supabase

 <!---
 SnowyCrest/SnowyCrest is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.